 Nevertheless, you may just as well choose lunch or breakfast as your one meal per day.
 It’s up to you and your habits.

-How long you stick to the OMAD interval is entirely up to you, as it is an intermittent fasting method and not a diet.
+How long you stick to the OMAD interval is entirely up to you, as it is an intermittent fasting schedule, not a fad diet.

-For example, you can do 23/1 OMAD on one day and 16/8 interval fasting the next day.
+For example, you can do 23/1 OMAD on one day and 16/8 intermittent fasting the next day.
 Then the next meal after dinner on Monday is lunch on Tuesday.

-According to this, OMAD, like other interval fasting methods, can be used in a situation-oriented way.
+OMAD, like other intermittent fasting methods, can be situation-oriented while offering health benefits.
 So you can do an OMAD day occasionally if it suits your tasks, or you can do OMAD fasting the whole week.

-Starting OMAD Diet is an excellent idea if you:
+Starting OMAD is an excellent idea if you:

 - are in good health

 - want to lose more than 10 pounds

 - have reached your health goals and want to maintain them with little effort

 If you have not yet given much thought to your health goals or have never fasted, OMAD fasting is perhaps not the best start.